Strategy (song)

 "Strategy" is a song recorded by South Korean girl group Twice featuring American rapper-songwriter Megan Thee Stallion.
-It was released as the lead single of Twice's fourteenth extended play Strategy on December 6, 2024.
+It was released as the lead single of Twice's fourteenth extended play, Strategy, on December 6, 2024.
 It was written by Boy Matthews, Cleo Tighe and Megan Thee Stallion (credited as Megan Pete), and composed by Earattack, Matthews, Tighe and Lee Woo-hyun.

 A solo version of "Strategy" was also included on Strategy, and an EP of remixes titled Strategy 2.0 was released on December 18, 2024.
 The solo version was later included on the soundtrack to the film KPop Demon Hunters, released on June 20, 2025.
 The song peaked at number 48 on the Billboard Global 200 and number 112 on South Korea's Circle Digital Chart.
 It also entered charts in Australia, Canada, Hong Kong, Japan, Malaysia, the Philippines, Singapore, and the United Kingdom, and the top ten in Taiwan.
-In the United States, the song peaked at number 51 on the Billboard Hot 100.
+In the United States, the song peaked at number 51 on the Billboard Hot 100 and was certified platinum by the Recording Industry Association of America.